What is TechnoKids?

-Are you looking for an engaging, project based learning option for distance learning that incorporates teaching Information Communication and Technology (ICT) and Science, Technology, Engineering, and Math(STEM) skills?
+Are you looking for an engaging, project based learning option for distance learning that incorporates teaching Information Communication and Technology (ICT) and Science, Technology, Engineering, Art and Math(STEAM) skills?
 Well, look no further!
-I have found a wonderful program called Technokids.
-Technokids utilizes project based learning to teach technology and STEM skills.
+I have found a wonderful program called TechnoKids.
+TechnoKids utilizes project based learning to teach technology and STEAM skills.
 The activities are sold in curriculum sets designed to meet the needs of every student from K – 12.
 You can choose the set that best meets your needs, as they are sold based on grade level ranges like categories.
 If the chunked grade level sets, or categories, aren’t what you need, you have other options.
 The options also include purchasing individual project lessons or purchasing the entire curriculum for grades K – 12.

 Each project/lesson teaches 21st century technology and STEM skills such as Robotics, Artificial Intelligence, Coding, Programming, Innovation, 3D Printing, Multimedia, Animation, Blogging, Digital Citizenship, Desktop Publishing, Spreadsheets, Word Processing, and many more.
 With the project, you will receive a teacher guide for curriculum planning, student workbook with handbooks to promote independence, and resources to reinforce learning.